A printable checklist to leaving work behind for a few precious weeks (or months!).

 - Block out breast pumping time on your calendar now.
 If you have an Outlook calendar and some control over your schedule, consider blocking out six months or a year's worth of pumping time now.
 (I blocked three 30-minute periods per day.)
 If you wind up not needing the time, it's easy to delete the calendar appointments, but it's hard to get that time back if others schedule you to be elsewhere.

-- Build your leave and return into your work goals.
-As you can tell just from this checklist, a well-planned and executed leave and reentry is no small feat.
+- Build your leave and return to your work goals.
+As you can tell just from this checklist, a well-planned and executed leave and re-entry back to work after maternity leave is no small feat.
 Take credit for all the hard work you're doing to leave and return in a thoughtful and professional manner by talking to your manager about how you might build maternity leave planning into your goals and your evaluation process.

 2. Get ready for baby.